 12. What is the Scientific Method? - Steps and Process

-Scientific method is an organized, systematic way researchers, including psychologists, perform research.
+The scientific method is an organized, systematic way researchers, including psychologists, perform research.
 Psychologists use it to observe, describe and explain human behavior.
 The scientific method includes a step-by-step formula for researchers to follow.

 Earning College Credit